axe312ger/gatsby-plugin-webpack-size/readme.md

 ## ⚙️ Configuration

-THe only custom option implemented is `development`.
+The only custom option implemented is `development`.
 All other options are passed to the [size-plugin](https://github.com/GoogleChromeLabs/size-plugin).

 ```js
 module.exports = {